simonrodrig/personal-website/src/projects/raudio.md

 project had recently hit their 1.0 release at the time and supported all of our needs.
-We developed the site using [Nunjucks](https://mozilla.github.io/nunjucks/), a templating language that would allow us to extend templates, separate headers and footers into their own "components", and make the development fast.
+We developed the site using [Nunjucks](https://mozilla.github.io/nunjucks/), a templating language that would allow us to extend templates, separate headers and footers into their own "components", and develop quickly.
 If I were to work on this project again, I would have likely considered some of the newer alternatives, such as [Astro](https://astro.build/).
 Astro resembles a lot of the classic SSGs by transforming templates into static files that don't ship